crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

   </tbody>
 </table>

-Using setup, Pycaret automatically creates a training and test dataset, transforms categorical data to numerical ones (required for most machine learning models), and uses [SMOTE](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html)
+Using setup, PyCaret automatically creates a training and test dataset, transforms categorical data to numerical ones (required for most machine learning models), and uses [SMOTE](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html)

 - an oversampling technique - to fix the imbalance in our dataset.
 These steps would require tens of lines of code and quite intricate knowledge of the modelling process.
-Pycaret does all this for us.
+PyCaret does all this for us.

 The next step is already to train and evaluate models.
 In this case, we train and validate 15 (!) models - all with a single line of code.